 One of those places that is cool, but skippable is Venice.
 Shocked, right?

-Don’t get us wrong; we love, love, love the circle brides over the gondola filled canals, licking gelato as you admire crumbling brick and painted villas.
+Don’t get us wrong; we love, love, love the circle brides over the gondola-filled canals, licking gelato as you admire crumbling brick and painted villas.
 What we don’t love is how touristy and crowded Venice is.
-The hordes of tourists trying to take a good ‘gram gets in the way of appreciating that charm you’re looking for.
+The hordes of tourists trying to take a good picture gets in the way of appreciating that charm you’re looking for.

 And guess what?
-You can get a (better) “Venice” experience — these same pretty canals, the same Euro-vibes and the same postcard pastel homes in this lesser known city in France.
+You can get a (better) “Venice” experience — the same pretty canals, the same Euro-vibes, and the same postcard pastel homes in this lesser known city in France.
 Now, this place isn't without its tourists, but you'll see far less in high season than you do in the more famous city of Venice.
 So, if you’re even more of an adventurer, join some of the trendsetters heading to Annecy, France for a beautiful canal-filled experience.